Multiplication Tables Check (Year 4)

 Questions which are the reverse of other questions will only be asked once (e.g.if “3×8=” is asked, “8×3=” will not be asked).

-There will also be no division questions.
+There are no division questions.

-There will be an on-screen keyboard set up by default (which can be hidden if necessary), but the keyboard can also be used to enter answers.
+An on-screen keyboard is set up by default (which can be hidden if necessary), but the keyboard can also be used to enter answers.
+There is also an Enter button which pupils can use to finish their answer, but it is not compulsory.

 Answers that have been inputted will be automatically accepted after 6 seconds.